StepTo Research · Published July 2026 · By Igor Gazivoda, Co-founder & CEO

 | Lead / Architect | 10+ years | $70-85/hr | $180-250/hr | ~65% |

-Rates reflect agency engagements (dedicated teams and staff augmentation) and align with StepTo's published pricing.
+Rates reflect agency engagements (dedicated teams and staff augmentation).
+StepTo hires Serbian engineers directly at these same rates, see our published pricing.
 Freelance rates run 15-25% lower; dedicated development centers 20-40% higher once overhead is included.

 | Country | Senior rate | IT talent pool | Timezone | Notable factor |